Toward Discretization-Consistent Closure Schemes for Large Eddy Simulation Using Reinforcement Learning

 This can be attributed to the improved resolution capability of the baseline scheme, which provides a more accurate spectral representation to the closure model and hence, also reduces the demands on it.

-For our investigations it is important to note that all RL-based results achieve a very high reward that is close to or even higher than the best among the three classical models.
-We can also observe that the RL-Quad results give slightly higher rewards than the RL-Const case.
+For our investigations it is important to note that all RL-based results achieve a very high reward that is close to or even higher than the best among the three classical models. \figref{fig:reward_comp} clearly shows that the RL-based models are able to outperform the DSM for the $N=5$ and $N=8$ case, where the DSM yields the highest reward among the analytical models.
+In contrast, the no-model LES demonstrates the best performance of the reference models for the $N=3$ case, which cannot be reached by the RL models.
+While the RL-based models thus do not yield the best performance for each specific case, the RL approach yields competitive results for all cases and arguably the best overall performance for the range of cases investigated in this study.
+We can also observe that the RL-Quad results consistently give slightly higher rewards than the RL-Const case.

 Based on these preliminary observations, the following section provides a more detailed discussion of the obtained turbulence models and their performance on the given test case.
 Since the $N=8$ results have not fully converged, we will focus on the $N=3$ and $N=5$ cases in the following.